CWKSC/simple_blog/post/2023-01-28-Type-inference-not-working-in-csharp-constructor.md

 }
 ```

-This is not working because you need call like:
+This not working because you need call like:

 ```csharp
 var foo = Foo<int>.New(42);